valevo/SABIO/theory/README.md

 => The concept of Typicality (of Typical Set) from Infromation Theory can also be useful to address the same issue.
 If we could figure out the probability of a (sub-)corpus as a function of the bias it contains, we directly use Typicality to quantify bias and to samples with less (/more) bias.

+## Bias as the Adversary

+Could bias detection be phrased as an adversarial learning problem?
+What would the adversary's loss be?
+Perhaps considering a scenario where language is always bias-free but then an adversary adds bias before it is uttered? -> trick the adversary
+Or perhaps an adversary could be used just to improve the performance of detection algorithms?
+I.e. as an additional loss